-Los Angeles • The stars were out at Staples Center.
+Los Angeles • Yes, the stars were out Sunday night in L.A.

-The Jazz had won on the road this season snapping their road bugaboo with victories in Toronto, New Orleans and Washington.
+The Jazz had won on the road before this season - snapping their road bugaboo with victories in Toronto, New Orleans and Washington.
 But those are where visiting NBA teams go to thrive.

 Beating the Lakers in Los Angeles marked the Jazz's first road victory over a bona fide opponent, although the Lakers are quickly fading from that category.

-R Paul Millsap leads the Jazz with 24 points and 9 rebounds while Al Jefferson turns in another double, finishing with 14 and 10.
+• Paul Millsap leads the Jazz with 24 points and nine rebounds while Al Jefferson turns in another double-double, finishing with 14 and 10.

 • Kobe Bryant leads all scorers with 34 points.